people-os/support-shift-scheduler/README.md

 #### For balena team members

-From the project root directory, run
+From the project root directory, run:

 ``` bash
 $ node ./helper-scripts/download-and-configure-input.js